tkoolen/TypeSortedCollections.jl/README.md

 Note that construction of a `TypeSortedCollection` is of course not type stable, so the intended usage is not to construct `TypeSortedCollection`s in tight loops.

-See also [FunctionWrappers.jl](https://github.com/yuyichao/FunctionWrappers.jl) for a solution to the related problem of storing and calling multiple callables in a type-stable manner.
+See also [FunctionWrappers.jl](https://github.com/yuyichao/FunctionWrappers.jl) for a solution to the related problem of storing and calling multiple callables in a type-stable manner, and [Unrolled.jl](https://github.com/cstjean/Unrolled.jl) for a macro-based solution.

 # Iteration order
 By default, `TypeSortedCollection`s do not preserve iteration order, in the sense that the order in which elements are processed in `map!`, `foreach`, and `mapreduce` will not be the same as if these functions were called on the original type-heterogeneous vector: